path/android-priority-jobqueue/README.md

 It runs on a background thread because Job Queue will make a disk access to persist the job.

 * Right after `PostTweetJob` is synchronized to disk, Job Queue calls `DependencyInjector` (if provided) which will [inject fields](http://en.wikipedia.org/wiki/Dependency_injection) into our job instance.
 At `PostTweetJob.onAdded()` callback, we saved `PostTweetJob` to disk.
-Since there has been no network access up to this point, the time between clicking the send button and reaching `onAdded()` is within fracions of a second.
-This allows the implementation of `onAdded()` to inform UI to display the newly sent tweet almost instantly, creating a "fast" user experience.
-Beware, `onAdded()` is called on the thread job was added.
+Since there has been no network access up to this point, the time between clicking the send button and reaching `onAdded()` is within fractions of a second.
+This allows the implementation of `onAdded()` to inform UI to display the newly sent tweet almost instantly, creating a faster user experience.
+Beware, `onAdded()` is called on the thread the job was added.

 * When it's time for `PostTweetJob` to run, Job Queue will call `onRun()` (and it will only be called if there is an active network connection, as dictated at the job's constructor).
 By default, Job Queue uses a simple connection utility that checks `ConnectivityManager` (ensure you have `ACCESS_NETWORK_STATE` permission in your manifest).
 You can provide a [custom implementation][1] which can